crossz/tweak_web_gatsby/content/updates/eng-take2-health-x.md

 <br/>

 Hong Kong athletes continue to glow in international sports events.
 Their spirit of perseverance and determination to pursue excellence deserves all the applause.
 Take2 Health, as a start-up built from Hong Kong, also strives for perfection, aims to provide practical information, and harness the power of state-of-the-art technologies to mark the advent of a new generation of healthcare across Asia.
-In this campaign, we are honoured to invite four Hong Kong top athletes to get ready, and be well-prepared together to face the health challenges.
+In this campaign, we are honoured to invite four Hong Kong top athletes to get ready, and be well-prepared together to tackle the health challenges.
 Let’s deconstruct the details of the campaign’s hero video now!

 <br/>